microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 -  `channelData.streamType` field is `final`
 -  `text` field should contains the complete message
 -  `type` field must be `message`
--  After the session has concluded, future activities in the session will be ignored
+-  After the livestream has concluded, future activities for the livestream will be ignored
--  This must not be the first activity in the session
+-  This must not be the first activity in the livestream
 -  For best compatibility, do not send attachments or anything other than the `text` field

 ### Scenario 2: With informative message